kingsleyadam/local-abbfreeathome-hass/README.md

 ## Debugging

-If you're having issues with the integration, maybe not all devices are showing up, or entities are not responding as you'd expect, you can do two things to help debug.
+If you're having issues with the integration, maybe not all devices are showing up, or entities are not responding as you'd expect, you can do a few things to help debug.

+### Gather Debug Logs

+You can temporarily enable debug logs to be captured and downloaded, then shared.
+This is documented within the Home Assistant [documentation](https://www.home-assistant.io/docs/configuration/troubleshooting/#debug-logs-and-diagnostics).
+To do this navigate to the integration and click **Enable Debug Logging**.

+While this is enabled, all logging events from this integration and the corresponding python package will be available in the home assistant core logs at `Settings` -> `System` -> `Logs`.
+Ensure `Home Assistant Core` logs are select in the top right (default) and then click the three dot menu and `Show raw logs`.

+As log events come in you should see a mix of INFO (green) and DEBUG (blue) logs.
+You may have to trigger an event on the free@home system to view the logs (e.g. turn on a light switch).

+You can filter the logs as well.
+You may want to filter on `Websocket Response` to view all events happening on the websocket.
+These are ALL events, even those that are NOT associated with a device or entity in Home Assistant.

+**If you're requesting a new device added this this repository** we may ask you to run through the above steps and provide the logs for the specific device you want integrated.
+You'll want to trigger all of the different functions of the device (close and open curtain, tilt curtain, etc) to capture all events in the logs.
+You can filter the logs by the serial number (e.g. `ABB7F59C9F7C`) to reduce the amount of logs and easier sharing.

+Once finished go back to the integration page and `Disable debug logging`.
+Once disabled you'll be greeted with a download of all the logs captured during this time.

 ### Enable Verbose Logging

-You can enable more verbose logging within your Home Assistant installation just for this integration by adding the following to your Home Assistant `configuration.yaml` file.
+You can enable more verbose logging permanently within your Home Assistant installation just for this integration by adding the following to your Home Assistant `configuration.yaml` file.

 By default the Home Assistant default logger is `warning`, this configuration won't change that.
 But it'll create additional logs for both this integration and the PyPi module running a number of calls to the SysAP.